Attack! Pro Wrestling: 2020-2021

-Return in 2023-2025
+Return in 2023-2024

 On Saturday 21 January 2023 during what was initially booked as event called 'Mark Andrew's Super Secret Birthday Bash!', it was announced Attack!
 Pro Wrestling would be returning with Mark Andrews as a new owner and this show was actually the return event for the promotion.
 During the Attack! is Back two night event, Wild Boar defeated Nico Angelo to become the new Attack!
 Champion.
 As the year went on several storylines took place, including Nico losing a loser leaves Attack match against Kid Lykos and later Kid Lykos being betrayed by Wild Boar and Kid Lykos II (who formed an alliance) and later being joined by Attack! newcomers James Ellis & Mulligan, a losing stream for Elijah, a 1UP Extra life cash in for Nino Bryant, a feud between Splits McPins and his long life rival, Chips McSwings alongside Larry the Caddy, the return of Old Poppa Sunflower and a feud with Connor Mills around his new baby boy.

 On Night 1 of the returning Under the Mistletour, Sonny the Sunflower (Old Poppa Sunflower's child) debuted & defeated Connor Mills and Eddie Dennis returned after a small hiatus from professional wrestling.
 At the end of Night 1, Nino Bryant cashed in his 1UP Life to bring back the banished Nico Angelo for an Attack!
 Championship match the next night.
 On Night 2, Chips McSwings defeated Splits McPins in a Snow Holds Barred match, Jay Joshua defeated James Ellis' undefeated streak since debuting in Attack! at the start of the year and Elijah ended his losing streak by winning a Present Under The Tree Christmas Rumble Match for a free cash in Championship match for up to a year.
 The main event between Wild Boar & Nico Angelo had Kid Lykos II turn on Boar, Ellis and Mulligan to reunite with Lykos Gym, only for Boar to defeat Nico for the Championship.
 Elijah then appeared with his Under The Tree present cash in and gave it to Nico for an immediate Championship rematch, which Nico defeated Wild Boar to become the Attack!
 Champion for the first time.
-As of this show, the Tag Team and 24/7 Championship titles or any annual tournaments from Attack's past have returned at present.